NCAIR-FABLAB/Cohort-21-Project/README.md

 ## 🏁 Conclusion

-The Speech-to-Speech Language Translator is a functional prototype that facilitates real-time translation from Hausa to English.
-Although it is operational in its first iteration, there is significant potential for future improvements, including expanding language support and enhancing translation accuracy.
-This project demonstrates the feasibility of using accessible hardware to bridge language barriers, with many exciting opportunities for further development.
+The Speech-to-Speech Language Translator is a prototype that enables real-time translation from Hausa to English.
+While this is the first version, there is great potential for future improvements, such as adding support for more languages, improving translation accuracy, and reducing the overall size.
+This project showcases the possibility of using readily available hardware to overcome language barriers, opening up many exciting opportunities for future development.

 ---